rosemary herb

 • Arching forms are somewhere between the two.

 Pruning is used to restrict the size of the plants and to help them keep their shape, especially if they’re being used as a formal hedge.
 It’s also important for encouraging the production of new growth, which gives the best flavour in cooking.
-Leave a rosemary bush without pruning and in a few years you will have a bare and leggy bush with no fresh shoots.
+Leave a rosemary bush without pruning and in a few years you will have a bare, leggy bush with no fresh shoots.

 Rosemary bush covered in flowers with a bee